vinh-c-tran/DFT/Basic-Electronic-Structure/Density_of_states/Graphene/README.md

 ```

 ## Step 3: Passing to a DOS Code
 We use the following input and call `dos.x -in dos.graphene.in > dos.graphene.out` to run this.
 Note, a really important note, for some reason this will return an `namelist` error if we don't have a blank line at the bottom of the text file after the final `\` (for some reason...).
+This then returns a file called `graphene.dos` (as specified by `filedos = 'graphene.dos'` in the input file) which is a text file with energy values in eV and the density of states (and integrated density of states).
 ```fortran
  &DOS
     prefix = 'graphene',